San Juan, Southern Leyte

-San Juan, officially the Municipality of San Juan (Kabalian: Lungsod san San Juan; Lungsod sa San Juan; Bayan ng San Juan), is a 5th class municipality in the province of Southern Leyte, Philippines.
+San Juan, officially the Municipality of San Juan (Kabalian: Lungsod san San Juan; Lungsod sa San Juan; Bayan ng San Juan), is a municipality in the province of Southern Leyte, Philippines.
 According to the 2020 census, it has a population of 14,912 people.

 It was formerly known as Cabali-an.
+It is spelled as "Caualian" in the first Murillo-Velarde Map published in 1734.

 The Kabalian language, a Visayan language distinct from Waray-Waray and Cebuano, is spoken in San Juan.

 History

 There seems to be no consensus on the exact origin of the name Cabali-an.
 While there are several versions, the most popular one involves Magellan who happened to pass by Cabalian.
 This account tells of Magellan and his crew attempting to land this settlement after being battered by a heavy storm known locally as “subasco”.
 One of his ships had a broken main mast that required immediate repair.
 The curious natives led by their chieftain, Datu Malitik, gathered on the shore as they closely watched the approaching ships.
 The natives who were armed noticed the broken mast and shouted “gikabali-an”.
 Roughly translated, the word means “to experience a breakage or broken materials”.
 Magellan and his men interpreted the hostile-surrounding shouts as the name of the place.
 Not wishing to engage the natives in combat after the battering of the storm, the explorers lifted anchors and sailed away.

+Cabalian used to be the largest Leyte town facing the Pacific Ocean until its 19 barrios were excised to form the new municipality of Saint Bernard, by virtue of Executive Order No. 84 signed on December 9, 1954.

-On June 17, 1961, Republic Act 3088, which changed the name Cabali-an to San Juan, was signed into law by the President of the Republic of the Philippines.
+On June 17, 1961, Republic Act No. 3088, which changed the name Cabali-an to San Juan, was signed into law by President Carlos P. Garcia.
 However, up to this day, the town is still known as Cabali-an.
 The name simply refuses to disappear on maps, telecommunication directories and in most people's minds.

-On September 15, 2010, San Juan celebrated its 150th Founding Anniversary.

 Geography

 Barangays

 San Juan (Cabali-an) is politically subdivided into 18 barangays.
+Each barangay consists of puroks and some have sitios.